jmatzke1/FunForFido/Journal.md

 #### Week 3 - 2/3 -2/9

-Already not dong good staying ahead of the game.
+Already not doing good staying ahead of the game.
 Busy weekend at work and struggling in a AJAX project put me behind here.
 Almost nothing done over the weekend.
 Will work to get ahead this week with mothing due in other classes for a few weeks.

 ---